dsiganos/nano-workspace/README.md

 Currently it does the following:
 * downloads and builds the boost library
 * git clones the nano-node project and its subprojects
-* builds nano-node
+* builds nano-node, Qt wallet and self test executables
+* optionally downloads a ledger for fast bootstrapping
+* hows how to enable_control for RPCs
+* integrates with Visual Studio Code (look inside the .vscode folder for settings)

-To do all the above, type 'make' to execute the default makefile target.
+To build the software, type 'make' to execute the default makefile target or start VSCode at the top directory and do a cmake build.

 There are some other targets in the makefile for convenience and documentation purposes: